rodvazdan/uned-projects/preda/sudoku-solver/README.md

 This project implements a Sudoku solver using a backtracking algorithm.
 The solver reads an initial Sudoku puzzle from an input file or standard input, processes the data, and attempts to find a valid solution.

+The folder `examples` contains various input examples of Sudoku puzzles with different difficulty levels.

 ## Usage

 To run the Sudoku solver, use the following command: